hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - **Lazy**:
   * can be streamed and incrementally processed, potentially in constant space
+  * can allow the GC to clean up unused chunks after slicing/splitting
   * can express infinite data streams
   * slightly less efficient in terms of time complexity, depending on number of chunks (compared to their strict counterparts)